 SET UP:

-Display the Advanced Air Educational Interactivity or students independently interact with digital platforms.
+Display the digital interactivity (www.indigenousheroes.ca) on a smartboard or students independently interact with digital platforms.
 If possible, arrange students in a circle or U-shape when they are sharing their thoughts and/or quotes and summaries.

 INTRODUCTION: